Learn the lingo

 • MonkeyType 30M monthly users: strong demand for fast-paced skill training

-Current iPhone specific typing app
+Current iPhone typing app

 Testing demand and validation: